jackdewinter/pymarkdown/docs/api.md

     Attributes:
-        reason (str): Reported reason why the action failed. argument_name(str): Name of the argument that caused this exception to be raised.
+        reason (str): Reported reason why the action failed. argument_name (str): Name of the argument that caused this exception to be raised.

+    Initialize a new instance of the PyMarkdownApiArgumentException class.

     ### Ancestors (in MRO)